AdinaZekiAlHazzouri/RDD_Paper/README.md

 ## Overview of Steps and Application of Regression Discontinuity Analysis

-The purpose of this GitHub page is to provide a walkthrough of an RD application which is connected to our paper, *Regression Discontinuity Design in the Health and Medical Sciences: A Useful Tool in the Absence of Randomized Data.* The following documents are provided in this repository:
+The purpose of this GitHub page is to provide a walkthrough of a Regression Discontinuity (RD) application which is connected to our paper, *Regression Discontinuity Design in the Health and Medical Sciences: A Useful Tool in the Absence of Randomized Data.* The following documents are provided in this repository:
 File Name | Description |
 --- | ---
 [**Appendix.docx**](./Appendix.docx) | This document contains the entire walkthrough of our application, including an overview of our application, the steps for conducting an RD analysis, embedded R code, and a summary of the output and results.